-DISTANCE YOUR WELDER FROM YOUR WORK.
+DISTANCE YOUR WELDER FROM YOUR WORK AREA.

 As a best practice technique, be sure to locate your welder away from the immediate area you are welding.
-The fan(s) found in your unit are powerful enough to create strong air turbulence in the weld area.
-This will disrupt the smooth, even flow of shielding gas around your weld creating unstable arcs, porous welds, and dull finish on the weld.
+The fan used in your unit is powerful enough to create strong air turbulence in the weld area for at least 6 feet away.
+This will disrupt the smooth, even flow of shielding gas around your weld.
+This can create unstable arcs, porous welds, and dull finish on the weld.
 If possible the welder should be located at least 6 feet away from the weld area and should be on a different level to prevent weld porosity and defects being created by the welder's fan system.
 Keep in mind the fan draws air in from the rear and exhausts out the front and the sides of the unit.
 This information also pertains to the water-cooler, if used.